boystrange/ProgramVerification/src/Chapter/Imp/Introduction.lagda.md

 The book [4] has been the basis of our work in this last part of the book.
 It is a concise exposition of IMP and Hoare logic (with other topics), where all the definitions and results have been checked using the proof assistant Isabel.
-The proof assistant and the underlying logics constitute the main difference with the present work.
+The proof assistant and the underlying logic constitutes the main difference with the present work.
 While Isabel is based on Higher Order Logic, which is classical logic at higher types, Agda is an implementation of intuitionistic type theory; moreover Isabel exclusively uses tacticals to prove theorems, and no proof object is produced.
 On the